A #VeryAngryBadger Has Finally Left The Castle In Scotland

-The staff at Craignethan Castle, a 500-year-old castle in South Lanarkshire near Lesmahagow in Scotland tweeted last week that part of the castle would not be open to the public due to a “very angry badger.”
-Late last week a cellar tunnel still remained closed as the badger seemed irritated by people walking on the property.
+The staff at Craignethan Castle, a 500-year-old castle in South Lanarkshire near Lesmahagow in Scotland, tweeted last week that part of the castle would not be open to the public due to a “very angry badger.”
+Late last week, a cellar tunnel still remained closed as the badger seemed irritated by people walking on the property.

 A ‘Very Angry Badger’ Destroyed Some Of The Building Structure In The Tunnels

-BBC reported that Historic Environment Scotland, which manages the site says that the cellar tunnel would remain closed until the completion of repairs to damage done by the angry badger.
+BBC reported that Historic Environment Scotland, which manages the site, says that the cellar tunnel would remain closed until the completion of repairs to damage done by the angry badger.
 Animal welfare experts tried a variety of techniques to lure the badger out of the tunnel with food in an effort to rehome him.

 The rest of the castle remained open to the public despite the badger’s presence and the damage to the masonry.
 But at some point in the early hours of the weekend in Scotland, the angry badger left the building or left the 500-year-old castle surrounded by an artillery fortification.